witchcrafters/type_class/README.md

 In the cases that you _really need_ to override the prop checker, you have two options:

 ## `@force_type_class true`
+This will force the prop checker to pass for all data types for the class.
+This is generally a bad idea (see section on principled classes above), but may be nessesary for some extreme edge cases.

+Using this option will trigger a compile time warning.

+## `@force_type_class true`
-This will force the prop checker to pass for a particular instance
+This will force the prop checker to pass for a particular instance.

+This is sometimes needed, since TypeClass's property checker may not be able to accurately validate all data types correctly for all possible cases, especially when only subsets of built-in types are valid.
+(For example, a class that can only be deifned on 2-tuples).

+Forcing a type instance in this way is like telling the checker "trust me this is correct", and should only be used as a last resort.
+If at all possible, try to use `custom_generator/1` first.

+Using this option will trigger a compile time warning.

 ## `custom_generator/1`
 If you need to specify a certain type of data that conforms to the type class,